wiwa1978/blog-hugo-netlify/content/about.md

 I hope you will find it useful and you come back every now and then to learn a thing or two.

-If you wish to contact me, don’t hesitate to contact me through this blog’s contact page…
+If you wish to contact me, don’t hesitate to contact me.

 Regards,